SHIVENDRA8004/MongoDB-Tutorial/Commands.md

 7. db.dropDatabase(): If you run this command inside any database then that database will get deleted

 8. cls : if you want to clear your terminal then run this command

+9. exit: if you want to get out of mongosh terminal then run this command